 What does a Test Engineering Manager do?

 A Test Engineering Manager leads a team of testers to ensure software quality.
-This role involves planning and executing test strategies to identify and fix bugs.
-The manager coordinates with developers, product managers, and other stakeholders to understand requirements and deliver quality products.
-They also manage resources, set timelines, and track progress to meet project deadlines.
+This role involves planning and executing test strategies.
+The manager coordinates with developers, product managers, and other stakeholders.
+They aim to identify and fix bugs before the product launch.
+This position requires strong leadership skills and a deep understanding of testing methodologies.

 How to become a Test Engineering Manager?